 When it was built in the 1720s, Castletown set a radical precedent and it is an extraordinary part of our cultural inheritance.
 Now, as the OPW breathes contemporary life into Ireland’s earliest and finest Palladian house, it is trailblazing once more.
 We hope you enjoy your visit.

-The grounds are open all year round, and are free to enter and explore.
+The grounds are open daily all year round, and are free to enter and explore.

 Discover Ireland’s Iconic Heritage Sites with the Office of Public Works